nguyentungg/blog-nodejs-express-ejs/README.md

-# Personal Blog Nodejs Express EJS
+# Personal Blog NodeJS
 This is the personal blog using nodejs ejs and expressjs
+#Techninal
+- NodeJS
+- Express
+- EJS